manduk-ai/NBAGamesRanked/README.md

 6. Set up a cron job to run 'nba_games_ranked.py' and 'tweet_ranking.py' scripts.
 The latter should run after the former finishes, so give it a few minutes head start.

 ## Licensing
-This project utilizes a dual licensing model:
-- GNU GPL v3.0: This open-source license permits commercial use but mandates that any derivatives also be distributed under the same terms.
-- Commercial License: Intended for proprietary applications without the obligation to release the source code.
-For commercial licensing inquiries, please contact ma at manduk.ai.
+This project and its code are available for personal use only.
+Individuals may use it solely on their personal devices.
+No results, outputs, or derived works may be published, shared, or distributed on any platform or in any form.
+For any use beyond personal purposes, please contact manduk.ai.